 A visit into local window showrooms, especially any big box stores, can be overwhelming.
 San Diego homeowners have a large selection of window manufacturers to choose from when upgrading their windows.
 These window manufacturers have a variety of different products and frame materials to choose from, but ultimately they fit into several categories.
-Most manufacturers will produce at least one or several frame materials for windows; vinyl windows, fiberglass windows, wood windows, or aluminum windows.
+Most manufacturers will produce at least one or several frame materials for windows; vinyl windows, fiberglass windows, or aluminum windows.
 Milgard Windows & Doors provides products for all of these frame materials.
-However, Wood Windows are made with a fiberglass exterior to protect the wood from rot, termites, and other issues that are common to exposed wood windows.
-Additionally, not all window manufacturers make these frames at the same quality or focus on a beautiful design.
+Not all window manufacturers make these frames at the same quality or focus on a beautiful design.
 Milgard focuses on making a well designed, incredibly durable, and long-lasting product.
 So before you walk into a San Diego showroom and pick out whatever window fits your window opening, read through our guide to researching San Diego window manufacturers and learn more about why we work exclusively with Milgard Windows & Doors.

 How to Research Window Manufacturers for San Diego